 How to perform:

-- Secure a resistance band around your left ankle and anchor it to a stable object.
+- Secure a resistance band around your left ankle and anchor it securely.

-- Keep your feet hip-width apart, bend your left knee, and bring your hips forward until you feel a stretch in the front of your hip.
+- With feet hip-width apart, bend your left knee, bringing your hips forward for a 15–30 second stretch.

 Also Read: Scorpion Stretch